 are to be included in the annual report submitted by the accountable authority of the Commission under section 66 of the Financial Administration and Audit Act 1985.

+[Clause 12 inserted by No. 49 of 2000 s.
+52.]

 13. Licensee becoming ineligible

 (1) Subject to subclause (2) and clause 14, a licence is terminated if the licensee ceases to be eligible in terms of clause 3 to hold the licence.